View the Executive Summary for this brief.

 By the Numbers

-The housing market in the U.S. has rebounded since the market crashed in 2008.
-Home foreclosure rates have dropped from over 2% (2009-2010) to early 2000s levels of under 0.5%.
-Home sales have also improved since 2008; in 2020, the combined number of homes sold was 6.5 million, the highest figure since 2006.
-However, the supply of homes has not been keeping up with demand; in January 2022, the number of active housing listings in the U.S. dropped to its lowest in five years, a 60% decrease in inventory since February 2020.
+The housing market in the United States has rebounded since 2008.
+Home foreclosure rates dropped from over 2% (2009-2010) to under 0.5%.
+Recent data indicate foreclosure rates plummeted during the pandemic and returned to pre-pandemic levels in 2022.
+Home sales have improved since 2008; in 2020, the combined number of homes sold was 6.5 million, the highest figure since 2006.
+However, the supply of homes has not been keeping up with demand; in January 2022, the number of active housing listings in the U.S. dropped to its lowest in five years, a 60% decrease since February 2020.

-New home sales are related to housing starts, which have increased since bottoming out after the financial crisis but are still lower than historical averages.
-The low inventory is driven by shortfalls in construction due to the availability and costs of land, labor and materials such as lumber.
+New home sales are related to housing starts, which increased after the financial crisis but are still lower than historical averages.
+The low inventory is driven by shortfalls in construction due to the availability and costs of land, labor, and materials such as lumber.

-New housing construction has remained below levels necessary to meet demand, and construction costs have increased.
-Among existing homes, supply is also not keeping up with demand.
-In the rental market, the vacancy rate fell to 5.6% at the end of 2021 from 10% in 2010.
-The vacancy rate for homeowners units fell to 0.9% in 2021 from 2.6% in 2010.
-With fewer vacancies, there are fewer units available for those who are looking.
+New housing construction remains below the levels necessary to meet demand, and construction costs have increased.
+Among existing homes, supply is not keeping up with demand.
+In the rental market, the vacancy rate stood at 5.6% at the end of the second quarter of 2022, from 10% in 2010.
+The vacancy rate for homeowners’ units held at 0.8% at the end of the second quarter of 2022 from 2.6% in 2010.
+With fewer vacancies, there are fewer units available.

-All this means home prices have increased.
-The national price-to-income ratio was 4.7 in 2019, marking the fourth consecutive year median home sales prices were quadruple the median household income.
+The price of homes has increased.
+The national price-to-income ratio was 4.7 in 2019, marking the fourth consecutive year median home sales prices quadrupled the median household income.
 From 2019 to 2021, the ratio increased to 5.4, meaning homes cost 5.4 times as much as the average annual income.
-On the whole, average rent prices have increased 18% over the last five years, outpacing the 2022 rate of inflation (16%).
-Nationally, rents rose a record 11.3% in 2021.
+Overall, average rent prices have increased 18% over the last five years, outpacing the 2022 rate of inflation (16%).
+Nationally, rents rose a record 11.3% in 2021, and —% in 2022.

 - 34,000 per year between 2010 and 2013